 All internships posted must comply with the criteria set forth by the Department of Labor Fair Labor Standards Act (Fact Sheet #71) and the National Association of Colleges and Employers (NACE) position statement on U.S. Internships.

-Employer are required to maintain a Handshake Trust score of 51%, with a preferred Trust Score of 66%.
+Employer are required to maintain a Handshake Trust score of 71% or higher.

 At this time, we cannot approve the following: Accordion Closed